Egypt's former President Mohammed Morsi dies in court, state TV reports | DW | 17.06.2019

 Read more: Is Egypt heading toward another uprising?

-Morsi, often described as a divisive figure, spent just one year in office before being toppled by the army in July 2013.
+Morsi, often described as a divisive figure, spent just one year in office.
+He was toppled by the army in July 2013 following mass protests against his government.

+His defense minister and army chief, current President Abdel-Fattah el-Sissi, took power and cemented his rule in subsequent elections.
+Morsi and thousands of other members of the Brotherhood were arrested in the crackdown that followed.

+The former president has faced court several times since then on charges that include spying for Iran and Qatar, and plotting terror attacks.
+Monday's session was part of a retrial over allegations of espionage with Palestinian militant group Hamas.

 Turkish President Recep Tayyip Erdogan, who was a Morsi ally, paid tribute to the former leader: "May Allah rest our Morsi brother, our martyr's soul in peace," he said.